Skip to Content

 £££

-Interiors don’t come much more Instagrammable than the stylish setting of SUSHISAMBA’s original outpost in the City of London.
-This is a restaurant that takes the concept of dining as an experience seriously – an experience that starts when you whizz your way up the glass-fronted lift and only gets better from there.
+This is a restaurant that takes the concept of dining as an experience seriously.
+They do it through stunning design.
+That experience starts as you whizz your way up the glass-fronted lift to the top of a skyscraper and only gets better from there.

 It’s impossible not to be lured in by the views – from your perch on the 38th floor, the sight of the city spread out in a glittering sea is striking enough to draw your attention away from the loveably OTT interior, if only for a moment.